Top of the pageActionset

 Diabetes: Preventing High Blood Sugar Emergencies

-- Test your blood sugar often, especially if you are sick or not following your normal routine.
-Testing lets you see when your blood sugar is above your target range, even if you don't have symptoms.
-Then you can treat it early.
+- This is especially important when you are sick or not following your normal routine.
+Testing your blood sugar at home will help you know when it is high, even if you don't notice symptoms.

 - Call your doctor if you often have high blood sugar or your blood sugar is often above your target range.
 Your medicine may need to be adjusted or changed.

 - Have a plan for dealing with high blood sugar.